-Counselling can offer you the opportunity to explore those difficulties in a safe non-judgemental environment.
-The aim of counselling is not to tell you what to do but to offer you support as you talk through your own thoughts, feelings and behaviours in an attempt for you to gain a better understanding of your experiences.
+Counselling can offer an opportunity to explore any difficulties in a safe non-judgemental environment, offer support as you talk through your own thoughts, feelings and behaviours in an attempt to gain a better understanding of your experiences.

 As a Humanistic counsellor I understand that everyone has their own unique and individual way of seeing and experiencing the world.
 Through counselling I aim to offer you the opportunity to experience a working relationship where you are fully accepted as an individual and helped to find solutions which best suit you.

-I have a ground floor counselling room in Littlehampton which is warm and comfortable and has good access for disabled users.
-I am able to offer both open ended long term or short term work and flexible appointments times.
+I have a ground floor counselling room close to Littlehampton town centre which is warm and comfortable and has good access for disabled users.
+(See photos) I am able to offer both open ended long term or short term work and flexible appointments times.

-As a member of the BACP I am committed to its Ethical Framework of Good Practice.
-I am also a member of the Association of Christian Counsellors.
+As a member of the BACP on the accredited register, I am committed to its Ethical Framework of Good Practice.

 Please feel free to call for further information.